 Follow your child’s lead.
-Take direction from your child and strive to follow what she wants to do, not necessarily what you want to do.
+Take direction from your child and strive to follow what they want to do, not necessarily what you want to do.

 Respect when children want to play on their own.
 Sometimes children at play want to be on their own and sometimes they want to play with others.
-As children play and learn, be sure to look in occasionally to see if their preferences have changed and they are now looking for a playmate.
+Both have benefits.

 - A basket of small smooth pebbles of different colors